 - 4-6 drops of food coloring, can use blue or pink, or can omit

 - 1 cup small mixed color gumballs

-- Pour mixture into a bowl, cover, and place in the fridge to cool.
-Allow to cool for at least 3 hours.
-Once mixture is completely cooled you can add to your ice cream mixer for churning.
-Strain to remove any gum residue from the mixture as you pour into the ice cream maker.
+- Once mixture is completely cooled, add to your ice cream mixer for churning.
+Strain to remove any gum residue from the mixture as you pour into the ice cream maker if needed.